HDAI654/Kologram/README.md

 ## Introduction
-This is a full-stack authentication project built with Django (backend) and Next.js (frontend).
-It provides a secure and user-friendly way for users to register and log in to the application.
+This is an online shopping website built using Django and Next.js.
+It provides a user-friendly interface for users to browse products, add them to their cart, and make purchases.
+The project also includes user authentication and authorization features.

 ## Features
-- **User Registration:** New users can sign up using their email and password.
+- User registration and login.
-- **User Login:** Registered users can log in securely.
+- Product browsing and search.
-- **Protected Routes:** Only authenticated users can access certain pages.
+- Product details and descriptions.
-- **Session Management:** Handles login persistence securely.
+- Shopping cart functionality.

 ## Technologies Used